-3. Sponsor scientific and educational programs and provide a forum for communication among professionals in government, business, academia and other segments of the environmental
+- Sponsor scientific and educations programs and provide a forum for communication among professionals in government, business, academia and other segments of the environmental

-Midwest SETAC is a non-profit organization dedicated to the use of multidisciplinary approaches to examine the impacts of chemicals and technology on the environment.
+Midwest SETAC is a non-profit (501)(c)(6) organization dedicated to the use of multidisciplinary approaches to examine the impacts of chemicals and technology on the environment.
 The chapter is operated as an independent affiliate of the international SETAC organization and is wholly responsible for the information provided.
-Feel free to contact us with questions.
+Feel free to contact us (contact information on the Chapter Governance Tab) with questions.

 - An annual spring MW SETAC Chapter scientific training course and professional symposium